The 9 best microphones for voice over work

 The most important consideration when looking for a mic is your unique voice, and how you’ll be using it.
 Some mics will fit your voice better than others.
 Like if you have flat feet, sure you can wear sky-high heels, but they’re going to hurt.

 Think about the acoustics in your recording studio—even if it’s a sound-proofed closet.
 Is there background noise?
 Choose a mic that minimizes pick up.
 Will the recording be done on the fly?
 Then portability and easy set-up are nonnegotiable.
-Will the mic require a lot of post-recording clean-up?
+Will the require a lot of post-recording clean-up?
 Okay, skip that one.
+The best microphones will reduce the amount of necessary work after recording.

 Clarity, brightness, warmth, sound quality, and durability rule.
 Picking up higher registers—read, female vocals—is trickier, so bear that in mind when shopping, and seek a mic with a wider dynamic range.